-- These VI characteristics show the transconductance of the the MOSFET.
+- These VI characteristics show the transconductance of the MOSFET.
 This transconductance is the ratio between the output drain current to the input gate-source voltage.

 - This ratio is termed as transconductance which is a short form of "transfer conductance".
 The SI unit of transconductance is Siemens which is ampere per volt.

-- At Vgs=0, N-Type enhancement MOSFET acts like an open switch or normally off, because field effect won't be able to open the N-Type channel around the gate.
+- At Vgs=0, N-Type enhancement MOSFET acts like an open switch or normally off, because field-effect won't be able to open the N-Type channel around the gate.

-- Thus transistor will fall under “cut-off" region at this point.
-The OFF condition of the eMOSFET is represented by the dotted line unlike depletion region which shows continuous line, showing conduction region of the transistor.
+- Thus transistor will fall under the "cut-off" region at this point.
+The OFF condition of the MOSFET is represented by the dotted line, unlike the depletion region which shows a continuous line, showing the conduction region of the transistor.

 - As we apply gate-source voltage Vgs at the gate terminal, it will start to conduct in the region between source and drain.

-- As we increase the gate-source voltage it will allow the conducting channel go wider and ultimately increases drain current Id.
+- As we increase the gate-source voltage it will allow the conducting channel to go wider and ultimately increases drain current Id.

-- It is important to note that gate never conducts as it is practically isolated from the conducting channel between source and drain.
+- It is important to note that the gate never conducts as it is practically isolated from the conducting channel between source and drain.
 MOSFET encompasses high impedance which is useful in many electrical amplifying circuits.